Aazann/patreon-payment-api/README.md

 ## Setup

+Before running the API, you need to configure your Patreon API access:

-1. Obtain a Patreon API access token and set it as an environment variable:
+1. Obtain a **Patreon API access token**.
+2. Set the token as an environment variable:
    ```bash
    export ACCESS_TOKEN=your_access_token
    ```
-   OR
-2. Update the `.env` file with your configurations.
+   Alternatively, you can update the `.env` file with your access token.

 ## Running the API

+To run the API server:

 1. Start the Flask server:
    ```bash